Al-Hasakah: Hasakah Security Box

-The Hasakah Security Box is a Syrian government enclave within Al-Hasakah, established in August 2016.
-It contains the prison, immigration office, mayor's palace, police headquarters, and local army command center.
+The Hasakah "Security Box" was a Syrian government enclave within Al-Hasakah, established in August 2016.
+It contained a prison, immigration office, mayor's palace, police headquarters, and local army command center.

-Following the second battle for the city in 2015, the Syrian government controlled 25% of the city while Rojava controlled 75%.
+Following the capture of the city from ISIS in 2015, government forces controlled 25% of the city while the YPG controlled 75%.

-On August 16, 2016, a small skirmish erupted into the third Battle of al-Hasakah between Asayish alongside YPG and the Syrian government for al-Hasakah.
-After a week-long battle, Kurdish fighters secured control over 95% of the city.
+On August 16, 2016, a small skirmish erupted into the Second Battle of al-Hasakah between the Asayish alongside the YPG and the Syrian government.
+After a week-long battle, Kurdish fighters secured control of over 95% of the city.
+Russia mediated a ceasefire that was put into place on August 23, 2016, according to which only police officers and interior ministry forces were allowed to return to the "Security Box" to protect the government's department buildings.

-Russia mediated a ceasefire that was put into place on August 23, 2016.
-Only civilian police officers and interior ministry forces were allowed to return to the Security Box to protect the government's department buildings.
-In July 2018, the Syrian Army raised the Syrian flag over the Al-Nashwa District that previously was controlled by the YPG and the Asayish security forces in the city of Hasakah.
+In July 2018, the Syrian Army raised the Syrian flag over the Al-Nashwa District, which was previously controlled by the YPG and the Asayish security forces in the city of Hasakah.
 However, in September through November 2019, Asayish forces were still present in al-Nashwa district and able to make arrests.

+In January 2021, government controlled parts of Al-Hasakah and Qamishli, came under siege by the Asayish due to disputes with the Damascus government.

+In March 2023, the US conducted retaliation strikes against IRCG forces in the city, after a drone attack which killed a US contractor.

+In August 2024, the SDF imposed another week-long siege on the enclave in retaliation for cross-border attacks by tribal militias on SDF positions in Deir ez-Zor, originating from government-controlled areas.
+The siege was once again lifted through Russian mediation efforts.

+Fall of the Assad Regime

+The city came under full control of the Kurdish forces on December 6–7, 2024 after the fall of the Assad Regime.
+Ba'athist Syrian forces handed over control of the remaining territory with no resistance.